GeoscienceAustralia/wit_tooling/README.md

 [ea6141@vdi-n24 wlinsight]$ cat anae/done/intersect_16_17_18_739_740_741.txt
 417688
 ```
 which means polygon feature `417688` in `$shapefile` intersects with path/row `16, 17, 17, 749, 740 and 741`.
-In such case, an aggregation over time slice is required in `wit-cal` by setting `--aggregate True`.
+In such case, an aggregation over time slice is required in `wit-cal` by setting `--aggregate 15`.

 - Query the datacube database with results from the last step.
 Reason: See `Firstly` in Section `Why`.